sumin-Ma/GALAMOST/docs/usage.rst

       dinfo.setPeriod(200)
       app.add(dinfo)

-The tail of script usually sets the number of time steps to run, and the function of analysis of neighbor list etc.
+The tail of script usually sets the number of time steps to run, and the function of analysis of neighbor list (:py:class:`NeighborList`) etc.

    Examples::